joseph-a-levine/authoring/now/index.md

 *Bar 3*:

-I also found this [delightful Google sheet](https://docs.google.com/spreadsheets/d/1WYsVzQI79So6S5dLqba0lVAhJ03zXYMvLenmPdtPhbg/edit?usp=sharing); I can't find the original source now, but the doc owner is [Roxanne Heston](https://roxanneheston.com/), which entirely fits.{% sidenote "nring" "At the ''What We Owe The Future'' book launch party in NY, Roxanne lent me her clip-on nose ring.
+I also found this [delightful Google sheet](https://docs.google.com/spreadsheets/d/1WYsVzQI79So6S5dLqba0lVAhJ03zXYMvLenmPdtPhbg/edit?usp=sharing) a few months back; I can't find the original source now, but the doc owner is [Roxanne Heston](https://roxanneheston.com/), which entirely fits.{% sidenote "nring" "At the ''What We Owe The Future'' book launch party in NY, Rox lent me her clip-on nose ring.
 I have never felt nattier." %} Enter your preferences along price/carb/protein/sugar dimensions and the sheet will spit out its top ten recommendations for you from more than 75 vegan protein bars.
 It's a great tool, but I'll warn against following it off a cliff.
 There's a ton of subjective variety among these bars in taste, and of the top five recommended to me, I absolutely cannot stomach No Cow, Lenny and Larry's, and Raw Rev Glo.

 ## Previously